 I purchased my established (not brand new) residential investment property after May 9, 2017.

-The news for you is good… it's just not great.
+The news for you is good.
 You are still able to claim depreciation of capital works, but deductions for the depreciation of your included assets is deferred until sale.
 This means that you can still annually claim building works, for both the original construction (if it is not too old), plus any building additions/renovations/improvements made over time (even if you didn’t do them yourself and they were there when you purchased the property).
 You can also claim annually for any subsequent works you do and for any assets you have replaced in the property.
 You are just not able to claim immediately for second-hand or used assets that were included in the property when you bought it.
 Assets are things like the air conditioner, hot water system, kitchen appliances etc. The depreciation of these assets is still claimable though when you sell the property.
 To ensure you can claim for this depreciation and minimise your capital gains tax, we recommend you have a depreciation schedule prepared at purchase (a depreciation schedule will itemise these assets and forecast the depreciation forward).
 In the meantime annual depreciation claims for your building and subsequent works could still be considerable and we recommend you take advantage of our free estimation service to see for yourself if believe a depreciation schedule is worthwhile for your property.
 If you would like a free estimate and obligation-free quote, please contact us here.